 “You don’t see faith healers working in hospitals for the same reason you don’t see psychics winning the lottery.”
 6

-Many a testimony will start out by saying “I had symptoms of [insert name of disease here]…”; in other words, there isn’t always even a medical diagnosis of a disease.
+Many a testimony will start out by saying, “I had symptoms of [insert name of disease here]…”.
+In other words, most of the time there isn’t always even a medical diagnosis of a disease.
 I once thought I was suffering from diabetes and I expressed most of the symptoms (or at least I thought so), in fact.
 Later blood tests came up that I had completely normal levels of blood sugar.
 I was probably just suffering from fatigue, and the effects of the asthma that I was diagnosed with a short time later.
 Under treatment for the asthma, the symptoms that caused me alarm have largely disappeared.
 It’s also well-known that mis-diagnoses are frequent, even with trained medical professionals.
+Many different diseases can express similar symptoms.
 That’s why it is always important to get a second and confirming diagnosis, especially of a serious life-threatening illness such as cancer.
 Doctors are human, they make mistakes, and some diseases are difficult to diagnose.
 If a medical doctor, with their years of education, training, and experience are capable of mis-diagnosing something, imagine how it could be with someone who has no medical training at all.

 So, confirmation bias shows up in two key ways in Christian Science: (1) in the pre-existing expectation that any healing is due to Christian Science, and Christian Science alone, and (2) in the common and usually mistaken mis-diagnoses of diseases–which is how Christian Science usually gets the credit for healing something (thought to be) serious, like diabetes.
 The Christian Scientist will expect that Christian Science will heal.
 If it doesn’t, they’re not praying hard enough, or their thought isn’t right.
 It won’t be due to the fact that Christian Science doesn’t heal, they will blame themselves, and end up in a tragic downward spiral.